Alan Reay, whose company designed Christchurch's CTV Building that collapsed in quake, lodges appeal

 "As the matter is now before the Court of Appeal, no further comment is appropriate," he added.

-Professor Maan Alkaisi, whose wife Maysoon Abbas died in the collapse, is giving a press conference this afternoon on behalf of the CTV Families Group, reacting to the appeal news.
+Professor Maan Alkaisi, whose wife Maysoon Abbas died in the collapse, gave a press conference this afternoon on behalf of the CTV Families Group, reacting to the appeal news.
 Alkaisi is still battling for "justice and accountability" seven years after the tragedy.

+The CTV Families Group was "clearly disappointed" by the appeal and its inevitable delays, Alkaisi said.

+He said they had fully endorsed the High Court decision and hoped that the Court of Appeal would also find that Engineering New Zealand could reopen its investigation into a complaint against Reay.

 Former Building Minister, engineering fellow, and Nelson MP Dr Nick Smith slammed the appeal.